Kratom Guides

 Kratom is a tool to help improve your quality of life and take the edge off while you work on these other aspects of your health in the meantime.
 No substance should be used in perpetuity for managing pain.

 It also helps to avoid using kratom every day if you can.
-Even scheduling just one or two days per week where you don’t use any kratom at all can go a long way in avoiding the formation of dependence and addiction.
+Even scheduling just one or two days per week or one week a month where you don’t use any kratom at all can go a long way in avoiding dependence and addiction.

 Side Effects of Kratom